ajoberstar/graclj/notes-for-me.md

 - Do I need a platform for Clojure?
     - Would people target different versions of Clojure from their build?
     - Same question goes for ClojureScript
+- Can I just put the platforms on PlatformContainer?
+    - Does that cause a problem with versioned platforms?

 ### Language